hellofromtheothersky/fptshop_data_scrapper/README.md

 - save the data into an excel file for preview

-Selenium in the project is used in creating web driver, clicking button, wait condition, creating custom wait condition...
+Selenium in the project is used in creating web driver, clicking button, explicit waiting, creating custom wait condition...
 ### Input
 links of pages contain list of old products and new products (provided in the notebook)
 ### Output